 Photosensitive epilepsy excluded from education and patient care recommendationsPosted: 04/07/2012

 Failing to place photosensitive seizures on the national education and public policy agenda has grave consequences for many members of the public, particularly people who don’t even realize they are photosensitive.
 Consider the enormous degree to which public policies and education could improve the lives of individuals with photosensitive seizures ( requiring seizure-safe TV as in the UK and Japan, for example), and you can appreciate the vastness of the missed opportunity.

-The marginalization of patients with photosensitive epilepsy, including those at risk for seizures who have not yet experienced them, will be perpetuated as (sponsoring) stakeholder organizations rally around the report’s recommendations.
+The marginalization of patients with photosensitive epilepsy, including those at risk for seizures who have not yet experienced them, will be perpetuated as the (sponsoring) stakeholder organizations rally around the report’s recommendations.
 The American Academy of Neurology, the world’s largest organization of neurologists, has already pledged its support, citing the report’s call for the AAN to participate in the education of neurologists and other clinicians.
 The American Academy of Neurology, American Epilepsy Society, Epilepsy Therapy Project, International League Against Epilepsy, and National Association of Epilepsy Centers issued a joint statement of support: “As clinicians and researchers most directly involved in epilepsy care, we are pleased and impressed with the depth of the IOM study and specificity of its evidence-based recommendations.
 The path ahead has never been clearer…”

 Meanwhile, the straightforward recommendations of a distinguished consensus group in 2005—to acknowledge and address photosensitive seizures as a significant public health problem—continue to gather dust.